-Here are some of the misuses of capital;
+Here are some of the misuses of working capital:

 - Cash Flow Management